Spaghetti Scrubs - Soap-Free Sponges

 Spaghetti Scrubs mark my first holiday purchase of the year: a soap- and stink-free dish, cookware, and kitchen utensil cleaner I will give as a gift for Mom (uh, spoiler alert, Mama.)
 The sponge substitutes get high marks for their natural corn cob and peach pit abrasives, which maker Goodbye Detergent says will remove food gunk and stains from pretty much anything you throw in your sink without the addition of soap, and without F'ing up your fine china and nonstick pans.

 Spaghetti Scrubs come in packs of two.
-The yellow Scrub is the coarse brother, intended for more burly surfaces, such as metal cookware, kettles, sinks, grills, and cast iron.
-The gentler red Spaghetti twin is appropriate for certain types of glass, wood, plastic, nonstick pans, and surfaces that can dull.
+They can attack more burly surfaces, such as metal cookware, kettles, sinks, grills, and cast iron, as well as certain types of glass, wood, plastic, nonstick pans, and surfaces that can dull.
 And, again, the promise is that the Scrubs will do their dirty work and leave your items clean and sanitized without the addition of dish soap.

 Goodbye Detergent also says the sponges themselves will dry quickly and fully, and go for months without developing odors or mold.